hlcws/fgc_archive/fgc_archive.md

 This is independent from the presentation for end-users, they should still be able to conveniently access photos via facebook/twitter/etc.

+The Data package should be universal so that it can be stores on FTP, HTTP, GIT, Google Drive, etc.

 ---
 Suggestion: